DevLizOps/prometheus-grafana-on-kubernetes/README.md

 # Integration of Prometheus, Grafana and Node Exporter on Kubernetes

 Welcome to my monitoring project using Prometheus, Grafana and Node Exporter!
 This setup allows you to effortlessly monitor the health and performance of your environments.
-Below, you'll find an overview of the project, how to deploy it, and additional resources to get you started.
+Below, you'll find an overview of the project, how to deploy it and additional resources to get you started.

 ## Overview